proger/fsevent_watch/README.md

 # fsevent_watch

 The tool allows you to watch filesystem events on a Mac.

-This is a standalone fork the C tool inside https://github.com/thibaudgg/rb-fsevent focused on usability.
+This is a standalone fork the C tool inside https://github.com/thibaudgg/rb-fsevent focused on usability and *composability* with other tools.

 ## Awesomeness